Methicillin-resistant Staphylococcus aureus (MRSA)

-MRSA stands for methicillin-resistantStaphylococcus aureus.
-MRSA is a "staph" germ that does not get better with the first-line antibiotics that usually cure staph infections.
+MRSA stands for methicillin-resistant Staphylococcus aureus.
+MRSA is a "staph" germ that does not get better with the type of antibiotics that usually cure staph infections.

-When this occurs, the germ is “resistant”to the antibiotic.
+When this occurs, the germ is said to be resistant to the antibiotic.

-Methicillin-resistant Staphylococcus aureus; Hospital-acquired MRSA (HA-MRSA)
+Methicillin-resistant Staphylococcus aureus; Hospital-acquired MRSA (HA-MRSA); Staph - MRSA; Staphylococcal - MRSA

 Once the staph germ enters the body, it can spread to bones, joints, the blood, or any organ, such as the lungs, heart, or brain.

-Serious staph infections are more common in people with a weakened immune system.
-This includes patients who:
+Serious staph infections are more common in people with chronic (long-term) medical problems.
+These includes those who:

-- Children in day-care
+- Children in day care